reef-pi/reef-pi/doc/bozeman.md

 ## Bozeman

-Named after he beautiful [smalltown](https://en.wikipedia.org/wiki/Bozeman,_Montana) of montana, Houses lots of visible copepods and handful of asterina star fish.
+Named after he beautiful [smalltown](https://en.wikipedia.org/wiki/Bozeman,_Montana) of montana, bozeman is home of visible copepods and handful of asterina star fish.
 It has two distinct levels, a valley within.
 The top level is acan dominant, while GSP and ricordia sits on the bottom level.

 ![bozeman](./bozeman.jpg)